 It depends on your engine and exactly what work is necessary.
 A vintage Bentley will be very different to an Aston Martin or an MG or Riley as we are sure you will appreciate.
 Two identical engines can have very different wear and require different machining and parts.
 So it is a difficult question to answer however we do provide a best estimate by e-mail or letter.
 When the engine is stripped & inspected we can be more precise.

 This is sometimes possible but we advise against it unless necessary as we like to be in control of the quality of aftermarket components.
 There are some sub-standard parts out there and we only use top quality parts so that we may honour our warranty.

 Yes.
 12 months except for race engines or where you have chosen not to follow our advice regarding specifics we recommend for the build.
 Regardless of the warranty we aim to look after our customers should they need our help.

 Yes, of course in fact we encourage customers to come and visit and be involved during the build so that they can witness our efforts first hand.
 You can meet our friendly staff and have any questions answered.

-We don’t at the moment but refer customers to C&S Haynes, an adjacent garage business who can quote for that plus storage of the vehicle.
+We don't at the moment but have several trusted garages very nearby who can quote for this plus storage of your vehicle.